 Members of the OpenMI Association Executive Committee (c.q. nominated representatives of institutional members) are prohibited from entering the awards, but other nominations from their organisations are encouraged.

-In addition to entries submitted through the website announcements, special awards may also be given through nomination by the OpenMI Association Executive Committee.
+In addition to entries submitted through the website announcements and published papers, special awards may also be given through nomination by the OpenMI Association Executive Committee.

 The OpenMI Association Executive Committee will judge the entries according to the criteria outlined above.
 The process will begin on 1st January and will be completed at the following OpenMI Association Annual General Meeting (AGM) where the selection of the three winners will be decided.
 In the event of a high number of entries the judges may choose to additionally recognise a short-list of finalists.
 The judges' decision is final.
 No communication will be entered into following the judges' decision.